iainhouston/dockerPython/README.md

-# How to run a Python app as an OpenWhisk action
+# How to run a Python app as an OpenWhisk Docker action

 ## Execution model